ajithvcoder/emlo4-session-09-ajithvcoder/README.md

 ## EMLOV4-Session-09 Assignment - Deployment w/ LitServe

-**Note** : I have completed the bonus task of optimization but i have used **PEFT, LORA and attention techniques** for 4-bit optimization as torchao had some issues during installation even with latest libraries.
+**Note** : I have completed the bonus task of optimization with **torch-ao** by doing 4-bit **quantatization, attention, static cache, max-autotune** and also i have done  **PEFT, LORA and attention techniques** for 4-bit optimization as a seperate experiment.
+TorchAO method got **56% increased performance** than PEFT-LORA optimization

 ### Contents